kimpenhaus/wp-mail-validator/README.md

 WP-Mail-Validator is an anti-spam plugin.
 It provides mail-address validation in 5 ways:

-1. syntax
+1. syntax of mail-addresses
-2. host
+2. mailserver host
 3. mx-record of mailserver
-4. refuse from user-defined blacklist
+4. user-defined blacklist
-5. refuse trashmail services
+5. trashmail services

 == Installation ==